Frequently Asked Questions (FAQ)

 Dr. Madera founded this practice to be able to offer much broader options for her patients than conventional surgery and insurance-reimbursed care.
 Her model includes a wide spectrum of holistic spine care modalities for her patients.
 During your consultation, she will offer guidance on a whole range of treatment options to exhaust before planning surgery.

-No. Because stem cell procedures are considered experimental, insurance does not yet cover them.
-In Texas, with the passage of House Bill 810 (effective 9/2017), regenerative medicine practitioners are optimistic that these procedures will become more widely accepted one day, and eventually paid for by insurance.
-Until then, Dr. Madera keeps diligent records of clinical outcomes so as to be able to contribute to the collective knowledge on regenerative treatments for future lawmakers and insurers.
+No. Because biologic/cell procedures are considered experimental, insurance does not yet cover them.
+In Texas, with the passage of House Bill 810 (effective 9/2017), biologic/cell medicine practitioners are optimistic that these procedures will become more widely accepted one day, and eventually paid for by insurance.
+Until then, Dr. Marcella keeps diligent records of clinical outcomes so as to be able to contribute to the collective knowledge on biologic/cell treatments for future lawmakers and insurers.

 Pricing is individualized based on the specific problems being treated and how many areas of the spine need to be treated.
 Regenerative procedures in isolation start at $7000, and surgery done with regenerative procedures starts at $10,000.